 PROMO CODE: Use our promo code TRAVEL21 when booking at EMBRACE Resort to get a 5% discount off your stay!

 EMBRACE Resort is in the process of building new additions to their property that will make this resort even better!
 These include:

 - A Cafe: Serving Bahamian food, paninis and with a focus on vegan,vegetarian and gluten free options as these are underserved on the island.)
-The expected finish date for the cafe is early 2022.

 - A Gift Shop: Offering Bahamian handmade crafts as well as the normal souvenirs which are custom made to represent the Exumas).

 - A Gym: Many guests have been asking for this.
 There will be treadmills, ellipticals, yoga mats and more.

 - Meeting Room / Conference Center: Paving the way for corporate events and destination meetings as well as team building activities or social gatherings such as parties or dinners.

 Featuring 13 bungalows, a primary villa, a lounge, and a marina, Staniel Cay Yacht Club is another popular option on the island.

 Where To Eat in Staniel Cay

 Staniel Cay Yacht Club